 Indigenous Regional Arts Development Fund (IRADF)

 The Indigenous Regional Arts Development Fund (IRADF), part of the Backing Indigenous Arts initiative, is a partnership between the Queensland Government, through Arts Queensland, the Torres Strait Regional Authority and fifteen Aboriginal Councils and host organisations throughout Queensland.

-Cultural Retention - keeping culture strong: Activities in which cultural knowledge and practice is passed on by recognised, respected leaders and peers.
+Cultural Maintenance: keeping culture strong through passing on of cultural knowledge and practice by recognised, respected Elders, leaders and peers.

-Arts Development: activities where the community and individuals are engaged in arts practice, skills development and capacity building.
+Arts Development: activities where the community and individuals are engaged in arts practice, skills development and participation.

 Who can apply?